bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 On realistic scenes, this is unlikely to find many candidates for merging!

 Following [PR #11671] however, we first sort by pipeline (effectively the type of material being used), and then by mesh identity.
-This strategy results in much better batching, improving overall FPS by double digit percentages on the [realistic scene tested](https://syntystore.com/products/polygon-fantasy-kingdom)!
+This strategy results in better batching, improving overall FPS by double digit percentages on the [realistic scene tested](https://syntystore.com/products/polygon-fantasy-kingdom)!

 ![A graph showing batching improvements.
 Shadows are very expensive, and FPS improved by at least 20% in all cases tested.](better_batching.svg)